TheArjunAgarwal/sem3-notes/agth.typ

 We want to find a matching $M$ such that $exists.not n in cal(M)$ more popular than $M$.

-Notice, this is not gurenteed to exist as
+Notice, this is not guaranteed to exist as
 $
 mat(
   a_1 : b_1, b_2, b_3;